 Base Metal ETF #1: VanEck Vectors Steel ETF (SLX)

-To give you some idea of just how much higher prices are, the price for benchmark hot-rolled steel reached as much as $1,935/ton just a few months ago.
-Prices have cooled off since then but remain above $1,100/ton, nearly double the pre-pandemic level of $570 in March 2020 before the nationwide shutdowns began.
+To give you some idea of just how much higher prices are, the price for benchmark hot-rolled steel reached as much as $1,500/ton over the summer last year.
+Prices have cooled off since then but remain above $800/ton, more than 50% higher than the pre-pandemic level of $570 in March 2020 before the nationwide shutdowns began.
 One way to participate in the steel bull market is through the VanEck Vectors Steel ETF (SLX), which seeks to replicate the price and yield performance of the NYSE Arca Steel Index (STEEL)—and which in turn is intended to track the performance of companies involved in the steel sector.

 A vast majority (86%) of steel buyers were polled last November by an industry source expecting another round of price increases from steel mills, and the likelihood is that prices will continue to rise, which should bode well for SLX.